Akshay Venkatesh

-Akshay Venkatesh (born 21 November 1981) is an Indian Australian mathematician and a professor (since 15 August 2018) at the School of Mathematics at the Institute for Advanced Study.
+Akshay Venkatesh (born 1981) is an Australian mathematician and a professor (since 15 August 2018) at the School of Mathematics at the Institute for Advanced Study, Princeton.
 His research interests are in the fields of counting, equidistribution problems in automorphic forms and number theory, in particular representation theory, locally symmetric spaces, ergodic theory, and algebraic topology.

 He was the first Australian to have won medals at both the International Physics Olympiad and International Mathematical Olympiad, which he did at the age of 12.
 In 2018, he was awarded the Fields Medal for his synthesis of analytic number theory, homogeneous dynamics, topology, and representation theory.
 He is the second Australian and the second person of Indian descent to win the Fields Medal.
 He was on the Mathematical Sciences jury for the Infosys Prize in 2020.

-Early years
+Early life and education

-Akshay Venkatesh was born in Delhi, India, and his family emigrated to Perth in Western Australia when he was two years old.
+Akshay Venkatesh was born in New Delhi to a Tamil family in India, in 1981.
+His family emigrated to Perth in Western Australia when he was two years old.
 He attended Scotch College.
 His mother, Svetha, is a computer science professor at Deakin University.
 A child prodigy, Akshay attended extracurricular training classes for gifted students in the state mathematical olympiad program, and in 1993, whilst aged only 11, he competed at the 24th International Physics Olympiad in Williamsburg, Virginia, winning a bronze medal.
 The following year, he switched his attention to mathematics and, after placing second in the Australian Mathematical Olympiad, he won a silver medal in the 6th Asian Pacific Mathematics Olympiad, before winning a bronze medal at the 1994 International Mathematical Olympiad held in Hong Kong.

-He completed his secondary education the same year, turning 13 before entering the University of Western Australia as its youngest ever student.
+He also completed his secondary education 1994, turning 13 before entering the University of Western Australia as its youngest ever student.
 Venkatesh completed the four-year course in three years and became, at 16, the youngest person to earn First Class Honours in pure mathematics from the university.
 He was awarded the J. A. Woods Memorial Prize as the most outstanding graduate of the year from the Faculties of Science, Engineering, Dentistry, or Medical Science.
 While at UWA he was also one of the founding members of the Honours Cricket Association.

+Venkatesh commenced his PhD at Princeton University in 1998 under Peter Sarnak, which he completed in 2002, producing the thesis "Limiting forms of the trace formula".
+He was supported by the Hackett Fellowship for postgraduate study.